 On The Forest Moon

-Most of the Star Wars films are known and loved for their action packed, multi-threaded, climactic ending sequences.
-In Return of the Jedi, there was a large space attack happening above the forest moon of Endor, along with an epic duel between Father and Son with lightsabers and taunting by an evil menace.
-The battle above Endor was paired with a battle on the surface of the planet that succeeded due to the brave actions of the Rebel Alliance soldiers (and those pesky Ewoks.)
-Had any one of these battles gone in favor of the Empire, the galaxy might have been a very different place in the following years.
+In Return of the Jedi, there was a large space attack happening above the forest moon of Endor, along with an epic duel between Father and Son, complete with taunting by an evil menace.
+The battle above Endor was paired with a battle on the surface of the planet that succeeded due to the brave actions of the Rebel Alliance soldiers and those pesky Ewoks.

 Battle in the Desert

-Rescuing Han Solo from the clutches of Jabba was no easy task.
-It took a well-thought out plan, consisting of many parts and relied on cunning and chance.
-It all concluded with a battle in the Tatooine desert over a mostly underground creature buried in the sand.
-The battle and its aftermath give us lots of material to cover.
+Rescuing Han Solo from the clutches of Jabba the Hutt was no easy task.
+It took a well-thought out plan consisting of many parts, and relied on cunning and chance.
+It all concluded with a battle in the Tatooine desert over a mostly underground creature in the sand.

 Inside Jabba’s Palace

 Obi-Wan once told Luke that he’d never find a more wretched hive of scum and villainy than Mos Eisley Spaceport.
-Well, Luke eventually found one when he arrived at Jabba’s Palace.
-Who knows all the things we didn’t get to see in that loathsome palace?
-Let’s take a look.
+Luke proved this theory wrong when he arrived at Jabba’s Palace.
+Who knows all the things we didn’t get to see going on in this loathsome palace?

 Pain and Sufferring